Samsung/tizen-docs/docs/application/dotnet/guides/app-management/component-port.md

 # Component Port

-Tizen components of component-based application can communicate with each other using component ports.
+Tizen components of the component-based applications can communicate with each other using component ports.
 Components can send and receive serializable objects through component port communication.

 The main feature of the `Tizen.Applications.ComponentBased.ComponentPort` class include:
 - Managing a Component Port
-  You can set up Component ports to [send and receive requests](#port) between components of component-based application with the `Tizen.Applications.ComponentBased.ComponentPort` class.
+  You can set up the component ports to [send and receive requests](#port) between components of component-based application with the `Tizen.Applications.ComponentBased.ComponentPort` class.

-- Using a Component Task
+- Use Component Task
-  You can set up Component tasks to [run tasks](#task) to wait for events from other components with the `Tizen.Applications.ComponentBased.ComponentTask` class.
+  You can set up the component tasks to [run tasks](#task) and wait for events from other components with the `Tizen.Applications.ComponentBased.ComponentTask` class.

 ## Prerequisites

 To enable your component to use the component port functionality:

-1. You need 2 components to communicate with each other through the component port.
+1. You need two components to communicate with each other through the component port.
 2. To use the methods and properties of the [Tizen.Applications.ComponentBased.ComponentPort](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.ComponentBased.ComponentPort.html) and [Tizen.Applications.ComponentBased.ComponentTask](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.ComponentBased.ComponentPort.html) classes, include the [Tizen.Applications.ComponentBased](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.ComponentBased.html) namespace in your component:

     ```